dwhswenson/contact_map/docs/installing.rst

    python -c "import contact_map"

-If your Python interpreted can find the newly-installed package, that should exit without complaint.
+If your Python interpreter can find the newly-installed package, that should exit without complaint.

 For a more thorough check that everything works, you should run our test